HOME › TEACHING › BIOLOGY & AI CURE

 Blattodea

-Keagan is asking whether the evolution of eusociality breaks the classic flight-fecundity trade-off in cockroaches and termites.
-They are collecting flight capability and fecundity data across Blattodea.
+Asking whether the evolution of eusociality breaks the classic flight-fecundity trade-off in cockroaches and termites.
+Collecting flight capability and fecundity data across Blattodea.

 🦂